Living Conditions in Togo

 West Africa

 Following pre-service training, Volunteers are encouraged to rent mailboxes at their local post office.
-Peace Corps does not forward your mail to your new address; friends and family should not send mail near the end of training.
+Peace Corps doesn’t forward your mail to your new address, so friends and family should not send mail near the end of training.

 Telephones

-Simple cell phones are operational in almost all parts of the country, and SIM cards easily available.
-Peace Corps will provide you with a simple cell phone and SIM card.
-Many Volunteers bring unlocked smartphones and use online communication applications to keep in contact with fellow Volunteers and others.
+Simple cell phones are operational in almost all parts of the country, and SIM cards are easily available.
+The Peace Corps will provide you with a simple cell phone and SIM card.
+Many Volunteers bring unlocked smartphones and use online communication apps to keep in contact with fellow Volunteers and others.

 Internet

-Volunteers are strongly encouraged to bring a laptop.
-A laptop increases options for internet access and enables Volunteers to complete required assignments offline.
+Volunteers are strongly encouraged to bring a laptop or a tablet.
+A laptop or tablet increases options for internet access and enables Volunteers to complete required assignments.
+Volunteers without a device will be provided with funds to buy a tablet locally.

 Note on electronics

-The heat, humidity, and dust can be very hard on smart phones, computers, tablets, and other devices.
+The heat, humidity, and dust can be very hard on smartphones, computers, tablets, and other devices.
 Thus, low cost and durable devices are preferable to expensive, at times more difficult to maintain, machines.
-It is highly recommended to insure laptops or other devices prior to arrival in country.
+It is highly recommended to insure laptops or other devices prior to arrival in country and bring/install protective covers.

 Housing and site location